28 Feb 9 Ways for Improving Your Website Speed

 8. Browser Caching is Enabled

 9. Minimizing the Redirects

 Your website loads slower when redirects are used in the code, it is unnecessary to some extent because users will be sent to one place just so that they can be redirected to another.

 Redirects will hurt the users especially the mobile users and are a waste of time that actually makes your web page to load slowly.

-Using HTTP redirects will allow the mobile users to be sent directly to the mobile specific URLs.
+Using HTTP redirects will allow mobile users to be sent directly to the mobile-specific URLs.